uzmaishfaqqq/n8n-heroku-tailscale/README.md

-# n8n-heroku
+# n8n-heroku-tailscale

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?template=https://github.com/scottjwalter/n8n-heroku-tailscale/tree/main)

 ## n8n - Free and open fair-code licensed node based Workflow Automation Tool.

-This is a [Heroku](https://heroku.com/)-focused container implementation of [n8n](https://n8n.io/) that also installs tailscale, putting your Heroku app on your tailnet.
+This is a [Heroku](https://heroku.com/)-focused container implementation of [n8n](https://n8n.io/) that also installs tailscale, creating a direct-access node on your tailnet.

 Use the **Deploy to Heroku** button above to launch n8n on Heroku.
 When deploying, make sure to check all configuration options and adjust them to your needs.
 It's especially important to set: